mohak75/mohak75/README.md

 ---

 ### About Me
-I am currently an Information Security student with a research focus on cybersafty and online harm.
-I dont program as often as i would like to but i have some intresting idea i want to implement this year.
+I am currently an Information Security student with a research focus on cybersafety and online harm.
+I don't program as often as I would like to, but I have some interesting ideas I want to implement this year.

 ---